Dear Advisor: How long will Fundraising take? (or) 8 steps you need to Know to Fundraise Successfully

 Step 8: Term Sheet

 You're almost there!
-Now it's time to outline and iron out all the terms around the investment by this particular VC firm; this legal document is called a term sheet, one per firm that's making an investment.
+Now it's time to outline and iron out all the terms around the investment by this particular VC firm; this document is called a term sheet, one per firm that's making an investment.

 I can't stress this enough: please find a lawyer you trust (yesterday!), one that has experience navigating and negotiating term sheets to help you understand every word in the contract and to advocate on your behalf.